joaonotfound/react-notes/README.md

 # Notes application

-A free and open-source notes website application made using Firebase, React, Typescript and Express.
+A free and open-source notes website application made using Firebase, React, Redux, Typescript and Express.

 It's purpouse is to be a simple alternative to the obsidian and notion.